top of page

 5. Contact emergency medical care.

-Types of systems.
+Types of oxygen systems.

 • continuous flow (used with rebreather mask and pocket mask)